 While appointments are encouraged, vendors and visitors will be permitted at HQ or any EDEN site.
 Please call our main line 216-961-9690 for scheduling. | Questions?
 Email edeninfoEDENcle.org and we will respond.

 Data confirms that homelessness is a condition that impacts people of color and other minorities a a much higher rate than their representation in the population.
 Working towards racial equity is an essential part of the mission and values of EDEN and our organization strives to promote racial equity, both among staff and among those we serve.

+Along with our partners, YWCA of Greater Cleveland and FrontLine Service (FLS), we have been developing strategies to understand and address inequities that exist in our work.
 Our shared goal is to reduce the over-representation of young adults of color in the homeless system and end their homelessness by the end of 2021.
 We invite you to assist us in this worthy goal.

 In 2024, EDEN and its partners will open 50-unit supportive housing development specifically to serve transition-aged youth age 18 to 24 (TAY) experiencing homelessness.